English 301: Literature for Children

-Use the Introductions and index in the anthology to brush up on definitions/characteristics of literary types and background that might be useful in writing answers (but you arent responsible for specific material in those chapters that we have not touched on in class discussion).
+Use the introductions and index and timeline in the anthology to brush up on definitions/characteristics of literary types and background that might be useful in writing answers (but you arent responsible for specific material in those chapters that we have not touched on in class discussion).

 II.
 For the essays, be well prepared to write about the assigned novels, and know at least one example for each of the categories of oral literature we have studied